Products in category “Arduino Shields”

-This combination deal contains most of the parts you need to build an Arduino-controlled Zumo robot.
-It consists of a Zumo Shield for Arduino, a Zumo chassis kit, and a Zumo blade.
+This kit contains most of the parts you need to build an Arduino-controlled Zumo robot.
+It consists of a Zumo Shield for Arduino, v1.2, a Zumo chassis kit, and a Zumo blade.
 You will also need a pair of micro metal gearmotors, four AA batteries, and an Arduino to complete your Zumo robot (motors, batteries, and Arduino sold separately).
 This product is a kit; assembly (including soldering) is required.

 Unleash your Arduino!
 This shield allows you to interface Wixel wireless modules to your Arduino (and other compatible products), enabling simple wireless programming, debugging, and control using standard Arduino software.
 Wixel developers can also use this item as a Wixel prototyping board.